gregorio-project/latin-ecclesiastic-accents/README.md

 ## Resources

-- [doc/accentuation-rules.md](doc/accentuation-rules.md) contains the rules for accentuating prose
+- [doc/accentuation-rules.md](doc/accentuation-rules.md) contains the rules for accentuating prose.
-- [corpus/](corpus) contains a corpus of accentuated texts
+- [corpus/](corpus) contains a corpus of accentuated texts.
+- [accenteur/](accenteur) is a little web application to accent a latin text.

 ## Bibliography